Duchess of Sussex Meghan Markle slams US abortion ruling

 She continued: “His reaction last week was guttural, like mine.
 I know that for so many women right now, there is a sentiment of despair.
 But, again, we have to band together and not wallow.
 We have to do the work.”

-Meghan was back in the UK for the Platinum Jubilee earlier this month with the Duke of Sussex, Archie and Lili.
+Meghan was back in Britain for the Queen’s platinum jubilee earlier this month with the Prince Harry and their young children, Archie and Lili.

-She made an appearance with Harry at the service of thanksgiving held to mark the Queen’s milestone.
+She appeared with Harry at the service of thanksgiving held to mark the Queen’s milestone.

 -PA